MultithreadCorner/Hydra.Python/docs/Vector.rst

 ========

 The Vector3R class is the wrapper of C++ Vector3R class.
-This class basically deals with the vector of 3 particals.
+This class basically deals with the vector of 3 particles.
 We have three types of constructors to instantiate the Vector3R class:

 - Default empty constructor